Reach out to us to test drive the Platform.

 |Reference or TAR with BWA reference indices||human_g1k_v37_decoy.fasta||FASTA file is a reference genome which we will use for the alignment of the FASTQ files.|

-On the DRAFT Task page you will see two tabs: Set Input Data and Define App Settings as shown in the screenshot below.
+On the DRAFT Task page you will see two tabs: Set Input Data and Define App Settings as shown below.
 The Task Inputs tab is where you can enter the input files and reference files for your workflow.

 The only remaining files you need to select are FASTQ files.
 Click Select file(s) and choose these files:

 The files will be batched by sample, meaning that files with the same Sample ID metadata field will be processed together in a separate task.
 In our case, the paired-end files we picked already had the Sample ID field set to the same value.